gregorwolf/SAP-NPM-API-collection/apis/xb-msg-amqp-v100/README.md

 For an outgoing message payload with special type `'amqp-1.0'` the encoder will either write `payload.chunks` (if provided) directly without any validation or it will encode the given `payload.data` as AMQP value or AMQP sequence.

-## Limitations
-Similar to other libraries not the full scope of AMQP 1.0 could be implemented so far:
-* Only the following SASL mechanisms are supported: ANONYMOUS, PLAIN, EXTERNAL,
-* Deliveries cannot be resumed; once reconnected those messages are sent again with a new delivery,
-* Delivery state [Received](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-received) is not used,
-* Delivery state [Modified](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-modified) is not supported,
-* Multiple Transfer Frames for one delivery are collected until the whole message can be provided to the application,
-* Message Footer is not supported, received but not exposed at the API,
-* Message Delivery Annotations are not supported, received, but not exposed at the API,
-* Decimal values are provided/accepted as binary data only, using a `Buffer` instance; use a specialized library for the conversion,
-* Transactions are not supported,
-* Incoming streams handle Quality of Service _Exactly Once_ with one single callback to the application only,
-* Source filters are not supported,
-* Several fine-grained settings for endpoint lifecycle control may be ignored.

 ### Message Examples
 Just a few copy&paste templates: